 I like old buildings and local history, and learning about how towns and areas have grown and developed, and I put together a little project that might give me a quick glimpse of some of the history of each state in the US.

 It seemed like an easy task to start with, creating a Google My Maps display of the location of the Capitol Building for each State in the US.
 I was wrong.
 It wasn’t easy.
-One problem was possibly that the place shown in the image below is known as “The Capitol Building” may not have helped.
+One problem was that the place shown in the image below is known as “The Capitol Building” may not have helped.
 But there were other problems as well.

 I did manage to create a map of the US Capitol Buildings, though I’m considering it to still be a work in progress.
-But what I learned making the map confirmed some thoughts about the limitations of search and search engines, and some of the problems I’ve seen with Google Maps and with govenment web sites.
+But what I learned making the map confirmed some thoughts about the limitations of search and search engines, and some of the problems I’ve seen with Google Maps and with government web sites.

-Knowing the Right Words to Search With: Capitol vs. Capital
+Knowing the Right Words to Search With Capitol vs. Capital

 Knowing the name of what you are looking for is helpful when trying to find information on the Web, but it’s often a luxury that we don’t have.
 That’s one of the reasons why we use a search engine in the first place – to discover and learn more about things that we know little about.

 The building where State legislatures meet might be called many different things in many different states, and looking for “state capitol buildings” was one of the challenges I faced.
-Part of that was because every state has their own history and tradition in determining what to name the buildings that house their central goverment functions.
+Part of that was because every state has its own history and tradition in determining what to name the buildings that house their central government functions.
 For example, I didn’t know that the Capitol building in New Mexico was referred to as the “Roundhouse.”